Wii-Mini-Hacking/miniRGBii/README.md

 # miniRGBii
-Add-on Board that allows for the re-addition of component video output on a Wii Mini (KiCAD format)
+Add-on Board that allows for the re-addition of component video/480p output on a Wii Mini (KiCAD format)

 Designed by [@jobfeikens](https://github.com/jobfeikens) and [@Devnol](https://github.com/Devnol)

 ## Where to buy

-The boards will hopefully be available for sale in the coming months, please check back later or follow the discord linked below for updates.
+The boards will hopefully be available for sale in the coming weeks, please check back later or follow the discord linked below for updates.

+## Installation instructions

+You can find instructions on installing the miniRGBii as well as a bunch of other Wii mini mods on [Pimp-My-Mini](https://wii-mini-hacking.github.io/Pimp-My-mini/).

 ## Fabrication